Lacina Traoré: Return to Monaco

 After a disastrous spell at Everton, Traoré was given a chance in the first team by new manager Leonardo Jardim after being recalled ahead of the new season.
 However, he received a setback when he suffered a hamstring injury that caused him to miss the first nine matches at the start of the season.
 Manager Jardim made comment about Traoré quoting: "He was wounded.
 He will return.
 I trust him."
 Following his recovery, Traoré made his Monaco debut, where he came on as a substitute for Anthony Martial in the 64th minute, in a 2–0 win over Evian on 17 October 2014.
 Traoré scored his first Monaco goal on 9 November, in a 1–1 draw against Saint-Étienne.

 On 3 January 2016, when Monaco hosted seventh-tier Saint-Jean Beaulieu in the last 64 of the Coupe de France, Traoré scored four goals in an eventual 10–2 victory, despite being sent off at half time.

 Loan to CSKA Moscow

 On 13 July 2016, he returned to Russia, joining CSKA Moscow on loan for the 2016–17 season.
 On 29 January 2017, following CSKA's signing of another striker Aaron Olanare, Traoré was removed from CSKA's Russian Premier League roster, as he was negotiating another loan deal to Sporting Gijón.

 Loan to Sporting Gijón

-On 31 January 2017, he signed a loan deal with Sporting Gijón that will run until the end of the 2016–17 season.
+On 31 January 2017, he signed a loan deal with Sporting Gijón that ran until the end of the 2016–17 season.
 He made his debut in La Liga on 5 February 2017 against Alavés when he came on as a substitute in the 70th minute and scored on his debut, as his team lost with the score of 2–4.
 He started in the next game for Gijón on 12 February 2017 against CD Leganés.